slatedocs/slate/source/includes/_latest_reviews.md

 ### Response

 Successful requests will return a json payload of the latest reviews and a `200` status code.
+An empty collection indicates personnel have not yet been added to the project, or reviews have not yet been requested for this version of the project.

 Results in `data` are [paginated](#pagination)